7klow/7klow/README.md

 # `🚀` Welcome to My GitHub Profile!

 ## `🙋‍♂️` About Me
 Hi!
 I'm passionate about programming and constantly learning new technologies.
-Here are some of the languages and technologies I've learned or am currently learning:
+Here are some of the languages and technologies I've learned or am currently learning (`📚` What I'm Learning)

 ## `💡` My Projects
 Feel free to check out my repositories to see what I've been working on!